GuidesCredit Score Guide

 You’ve probably heard of credit ratings and scores, but do you know what they really are and how they can affect you?
-Keep reading to learn everything you need to know about them.

 Also known in Australia as a credit rating, a credit score is a number used to represent your reputation as a borrower.
 Calculated based on the information included in your credit report, this number helps lenders determine if they are willing to lend money to you, and, if they are, your credit limit as a borrower, the interest rates they’ll offer and any other applicable terms.